SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 To get math working, I used the [gatsby-remark-katex](https://www.gatsbyjs.com/plugins/gatsby-remark-katex/) package.
 The only hiccup I had was needing to restart the dev server to see the effects.

+Here is what an example blog post with Gatsby looks like:
 ![gatsby_pic.png](gatsby_pic.png)

+Though I was happy with the smooth setup process, Gatsby is notorious for being bloated, so I continued my search to explore what other frameworks offered.

 [**commit**](https://github.com/SimonBerens/technical-blog-exploration/commit/8640b7c4505bfe9418c4a7326861ad3bb9762714#diff-325a28b3dca48201bb600ac5c4f1b4820074081fa5491223cd3437556f601fa0)